wmde/wikibase-cloud-status/content/issues/2024-08-28-maintenance.md

 ---
 title: Possible DB downtime
 date: 2024-08-28 14:52:00
-resolved: false
+resolved: true
-# resolvedWhen: 2024-08-28 14:57:00
+resolvedWhen: 2024-08-28 14:16:00
 # Possible severity levels: down, disrupted, notice
 severity: distrupted
 section: issue
 ---

-**edit** this didn't go quite as smoothly as expected
+**edit** this didn't go quite as smoothly as expected; seems to have recovered after around 20mins + restarting the SQL secondary

 __Description__ As a part of routine maintenance we may experience some database downtime as we change a configuration setting on the DB see: T373448